Who’s a Candidate for Skin-Sparing Mastectomy?

 A study of 10,273 women, published in the New England Journal of Medicine, analyzed how well a widely used genetic test assesses cancer risk, based on 21 genes linked with breast cancer recurrence.
 “With these genomic tests, we are finding that we have multiple types of breast cancer, perhaps several dozen,” said Dr. Otis Brawley, chief medical and scientific officer for the American Cancer Society, who was not part of the study, “and we are being able to tailor our therapies to the type of breast cancer every woman has.”

-In global clinical trials now is a 15-minute procedure called cryoblation.
+At the time of writing, a 15-minute procedure called cryoblation is in global clinical trials.
 A needle connected to a machine guides the tip to the tumor and then freezes and removes it like an ice cube, without damaging surrounding tissue.

 - Women Who Lose Breasts Define Their Own Femininity. nytimes.com